isomerpages/govtech-im8/_control-catalog/Cybersecurity/Access Control.md

 ### Control Recommendations

-Where possible, test cases should include verifying that: account provisioning occurs solely through the account management tool(s), not directly on the SaaS; accounts are deactivated on the final day of authorised use; accounts are provisioned only after validating that access is permitted to the defined boundaries; and access rights match the account's assigned role and functions.
+Where possible, test cases should include verifying that: account provisioning occurs solely through the account management tool(s), not directly on the SaaS; accounts are deactivated on the final day of authorised use; accounts are provisioned only after validating that access is permitted to the defined boundaries; and access rights match the account&#39;s assigned role and functions.

 ### Risk Statement